davanstrien/ucl-research-data-management/Handouts/src/handout.md

 > 'provide a framework to define the responsibilities of all UCL members and to guide researchers and students in how to manage the data, enabling research data to be maintained and preserved as a first class research object and made available to widest possible audience for the highest possible impact’

-The UCL policy does this by outlining a range of expectations for researchers who should:
+The UCL policy does this by outlining a range of expectations for researchers in particular forming a Research Data Management Plan (discussed below).

->Develop and record appropriate procedures and processes for the collection, storage, use, re-use, access, and retention of the research data associated with their research program;

->Establish and document agreements for research data management when involved in a joint research project, collaborative research or research undertaken in accordance with a contractual agreement.

->Ensure that the integrity and security of their data is maintained;

->Be aware of their obligations and potential liability when handling data protected by the UK Data Protection Act (1998);

->Plan for the on-going custodial responsibilities for the research data at the conclusion of the research project or on departure from the University;

->Include recommendations in Data Management Planning to the Head of Department or research Unit for destruction of research data;

->Include within research grant proposals appropriate consideration of the cost and time implications of data storage & management within grant proposals.[^4]

 # Why make the effort?